jkingportfolio/CI_PP3_Taco_Trailer/README.md

 - A user would want to be able to navigate the app seamlessly.
 - A user would want to be given clear instructions on their current input options.
 - A user would want to be provided negative and postive feedback based on their inputs.
-- A user would want to be provided negative and postive feedback based on their inputs.
+- A user would want to be able to remove items from an order or cancel the order prior to submission.

 ### Site Owner Goals